Imperative computation in F# (I.) - Returning results from a function

 return, it simply runs the second one and returns its result.

-Finally, the computation builder also contains the Run
+Finally, the computation builder also contains the Run primitive,

 which is used to wrap the whole computation.
 Inside this primitive, we run the

-computation to convert the internal representation (Imperative<'T>
+computation to convert the internal representation (Imperative<'T>)

-, we throw an exception because this means
+computation returns None, we throw an exception because this means

-that the computation completed without ending with any return
+that the computation completed without ending with any return statement

-(we could also use Unchecked.defaultof<'T>
+(we could also use Unchecked.defaultof<'T> to return

-if we wanted to simulate the behavior of C/C++,
+zero or null if we wanted to simulate the behavior of C/C++,

 but we don't want to go that far in this article!) .